gitnyasha/apple-website-clone/README.md

 # What it does

-It displays background and gradient skills.
+It displays background and gradient skills

 ## Built With